hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 <!-- We've already covered the basics of writing CUDA kernels in Python.  -->
 Now, let's put what have discussed into practice by creating a GPU-accelerated molecular dynamics (MD) simulator which is used for studying materials at the atomic scale.
-We'll begin with a high-level overview of how MD simulations work, then we will implement the key components step by step while leveraging the features provided by Numba and Numba-CUDA.
+We'll begin with a high-level overview of how MD simulation works, then we will implement the necessary components step by step while using the features provided by Numba-CUDA.

-## How to create GPU-accelerated MD simulator
+## How to create a GPU-accelerated MD simulator

 <!-- ### How MD simulations work -->